w3c/secure-payment-confirmation/README.md

 ### [Future] Register an existing PublicKeyCredential for Secure Payment Confirmation

-The relying party of an existing `PublicKeyCredential` can bind it for use in Secure Payment Confirmation.
+The relying party of an existing `PublicKeyCredential` can link it to payment instruments for use in Secure Payment Confirmation.

 Proposed new spec that extends [Web Authentication]:
 ```webidl